mpicbg-scicomp/BioImageEssentialsToolbox/Readme.md

 Next step will be updating some of the files

 #### TODO
+* SHOULD WE CHANGE THE MENU NAMES IN THE OLD OR IN THE NEW PLUGIN MENUDS?
 * bat files, license
 * tests
 * pom: add our names, upgrade to 2.0, remove unneeded dependenies